Inference with non-probability survey samples

 – Derivative of the inclusion probability function for units in a non–probability sample.prob_rand

-– Inclusion probabilities for unit from a probabiliy sample fromsvydesign
+– Inclusion probabilities for unit from a probability sample from thesvydesign

 object.prob_rand_est

-– Inclusion probabilites to a non–probabiliy sample for unit from probability sample.prob_rand_est_der
+– Inclusion probabilities to a non-probability sample for unit from probability sample.prob_rand_est_der

-– Derivative of the inclusion probabilites to a non–probabiliy sample for unit from probability sample.
+– Derivative of the inclusion probabilities to a non–probability sample for unit from probability sample.

 stat